adiati98/100-days-of-oss-journal/README.md

 ## Goal

-> I aim to learn much more and improve my ability to contribute to open source projects and support the community.
+> I aim to learn much more about open source and improve my ability to contribute to open source projects and support the community.

 What I want to accomplish in the next 100 days: